• Free shipping on all orders

 5. Praise and Reward Them

 Although they can be a little stubborn, Maltese dogs thrive off positive reinforcement and love to please their owners.
 However, if you respond harshly to them, you’re going to see little progress in their training because they won’t understand what they’ve done wrong and will only grow to fear you.
-Relieving themselves inside the house or in areas they’re not supposed to is accidental and isn’t done to upset you.
+Relieving themselves inside the house or in areas they’re not supposed to be accidental and isn’t done to upset you.

 Instead, praise your dog when they relieve themself in the designated area.
 You can do this by using positive words in an uplifting tone, giving them a pet, or giving them a treat.
 Positive reinforcement will help them associate their action with the reward and encourage them to keep doing it.

 Remember to reward your dog as soon as they’ve done the correct action so that they know why you’re rewarding them.
-It helps to keep a jar of treats near the designated area so that you can grab one on your way there and be ready to give it to your dog as soon as they eliminate.
+It helps to keep a jar of treats near the designated area so that you can grab one on your way there and be ready to give it to your dog as soon as they are eliminated.

 6. Stick To a Feeding Schedule